 Solah Somvar Vrat

 Solah Somvar Vrat starts on the first Monday of Sawan.
-Those who observe Solah Somvar Vrat may get married soon with these remedial measures.
+Those who observe Solah Somvar Vrat may get married soon with following these remedial measures.

 Some devotees have their Satvik meal (vegetarian) only once in the evening after performing Puja and Aarti.